 CROWN \cite{zhang_efficient_2018} adaptively chooses between these two linear lower bounds, while other methods employ a relaxation with parallel upper and lower bounds.
 It has been shown that all such linear bound propagation algorithms are equivalent to projecting out intermediate network layers using Fourier-Motzkin elimination \cite{tjandraatmadja_convex_2020}.

-The later $\alpha$-CROWN \cite{xu_fast_2021} employs gradient descent to jointly optimise the choice of the lower bound slopes for all neurons in the network.
-Specifically, the lower bound is defined using a slope $\alpha \in [0,1]$ such that $z^{(l)} \geq \alpha \hat{z}^{(l)}$, and the values of $\alpha$ for all nodes are optimised.
+The later $\alpha$-CROWN \cite{xu_fast_2021} employs gradient descent to jointly optimize the choice of the lower bound slopes for all neurons in the network.
+Specifically, the lower bound is defined using a slope $\alpha \in [0,1]$ such that $z^{(l)} \geq \alpha \hat{z}^{(l)}$, and the values of $\alpha$ for all neurons are optimized.
 When fully converged, this method produces bounds that are equivalent to the relaxed Big-M based OBBT described below.